Arnaud-de-Grandmaison-ARM/arm-learning-paths/content/learning-paths/cross-platform/sme2/3-vanilla-matmul.md

 ### Algorithm description

-The vanilla matrix multiplication operation takes two input matrices, A [Al lines x Ac columns] and B [Bl lines x Bc columns], to produce an output matrix C [Cl lines x Cc columns].
-The operation consists in iterating on each row of A and each column of B, multiplying each element of the A row with its corresponding element in the B column then summing all these products, as depicted in figure 2 below.
+The vanilla matrix multiplication operation takes two input matrices, A [Al rows x Ac columns] and B [Bl rows x Bc columns], to produce an output matrix C [Cl rows x Cc columns].
+The operation consists of iterating on each row of A and each column of B, multiplying each element of the A row with its corresponding element in the B column then summing all these products, as depicted in figure 2 below.